neondatabase/website/content/docs/guides/prisma.md

    SHADOW_DATABASE_URL="postgres://<user>:<password>@<endpoint_hostname>:5432/<dbname>"
    ```

-For additional information about shadow databases, refer to [About the shadow database](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database), in the Prisma documentation.
+For additional information about shadow databases, refer to [About the shadow database](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database), in the _Prisma documentation_.

 ## Troublshooting